quawb/LivingCodeLog/hydra.md

 ![two.jpg]({{site.baseurl}}/two.jpg)

 Cool, made the pixelate make everything like shapes, and started using modulate, which is really cool.
-I like have the camera as the input (even though you can see me), because I can play with the light and etc, so I can change all the colors by putting my finger to the camera.
+Think this is my favorite.
+I like having the camera as the input (even though you can't see me), because I can play with the light and etc, so I can change all the colors by putting my finger to the camera.
 After this I used modulatePixelate, and modulateRotate, but I liked modulateRepeat the most.

 ![three.jpg]({{site.baseurl}}/three.jpg)